Steve Jobs and the Autobiography of a Yogi

 Copies of Yogananda’s classic autobiography were handed out at Jobs’s memorial.
 This news came out recently in an interview that is worth watching:

-In this video Marc Benioff implies that Steve Jobs’s keys to success were the spiritual qualities he had developed.
+Marc Benioff implies that Steve Jobs’s keys to success were the spiritual qualities he had developed.
 “He went to India,” said Benioff, “And he had this incredible realization that his intuition was his greatest gift, and that he needed to look at the world from the inside out.”

 Les Kaye was a member of the Los Altos zendo when Steve Jobs attended it, and said that Jobs was interested in exploring his spiritual self, particularly when he first returned from India.
 He would take long evening walks with the leader of the zendo, exploring spiritual subjects.